bakedchickengames/reformatnousb/README.md

 I used [WSIM](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/wsim/windows-system-image-manager-technical-reference) in the Windows ADK to make an answer file (autounattend.xml and unattend.xml) you can use NTLite free version

-* Autounattend.xml goes to the root of install media supposedly,
+* Autounattend.xml goes to the root of install media supposedly, i just used dism to apply it.
+TBH I don't really know what im doing. i just know where the unattend.xml is supposed to go.
+Using DISM on a file called autounattend.xml im not sure is even right [read more here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/dism-unattended-servicing-command-line-options?view=windows-11)
 * DISM /Apply-Unattend used on an autounattend.xml should only have what they call the offlineServicing "configuration pass" for ONLINE installs [explanation here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/how-configuration-passes-work?view=windows-11).
-For me, I used it on offline installs (windows that aren't currently running or operating), so i put all the Windows Setup related things in it.
 * Unattend.xml is copied into the %WINDIR%/Panther (for example if you mounted the install.wim to C:\testmount it would go to C:testmount\Windows\Panther)
   [here](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/windows-setup-automation-overview?view=windows-11#implicit-answer-file-search-order) for more information on why Panther folder